Model Comparison

 Section titled “The Verdict”

-Coding: Coder-14B (0.929) — beats everything including Opus and its bigger sibling Coder-32B (0.915).
+Coding (this bench): Coder-14B (0.929) — beat everything including Opus and its bigger sibling Coder-32B (0.915).
 Council: Coder-14B + enriched prompts (0.765) — prompts beat LoRA.
 See Training Lessons.
 Privacy: Gemma4+LoRA (0.787 jailbreak) — health and fund data stays local.

 The 32B model was tested and eliminated.
 Double the parameters, double the memory, half the inference speed — and 1.4% worse on coding.
 Bigger is not always better.
 Efficient is always better.